letsencrypt/acme-spec/draft-barnes-acme.md

 * "key": the key used to verify the client's JWS request (i.e., the contents of the "jwk" field in the JWS header)
 * "status": SHOULD be "pending" (MAY be omitted)
 * "challenges" and "combinations": As selected by the server's policy for this identifier
-* "contact": the "contact" field submitted by the client, if provided
-* The "expires" and "recoveryToken" fields MUST be absent.
+* The "expires" field MUST be absent.

 The server allocates a new URI for this authorization, and returns a 201 (Created) response, with the authorization URI in a Location header field, and the JSON authorization object in the body.